-C. Non-Retaliation
+Non-Retaliation

-Under no circumstances will there be any retaliation against any employee making a complaint of discrimination or sexual misconduct.
-Any act of retaliation by any party directed against a complaining employee, an accused employee, witnesses, or participants in the process will be treated as a separate and distinct complaint and will be similarly investigated.
-Complaints of retaliation should be addressed to the Village Attorney or the Village Administrator.
+Under no circumstances will there be any retaliation against any individual making a complaint of discrimination, harassment or sexual misconduct.
+Any act of retaliation by any party directed against a complaining individual, an accused individual, witnesses, or participants in the process will be treated as a separate and distinct complaint and will be similarly investigated.
+Complaints of retaliation should be addressed to the Ethics Officer, [State's Attorney, City Attorney, Village Attorney] or [County Clerk, City Clerk, Village Clerk].
+Illinois law provides protections to whistleblowers as set forth in the Whistleblower Act, 740 ILCS 174/15 and the Illinois Human Rights Act, 775 ILCS 5/6-101.